 - Secure a lower interest rate.
 Your interest rate impacts your monthly payment, and how much you'll pay in interest over the lifetime of the loan.
 You should shop around with different lenders to secure the best interest rate you can find.

 As you can see, costs can add up quickly when buying a home, so getting a clear picture of your finances and cash flow is a crucial first step to setting yourself up for success.
-Monarch is helping thousands of households navigate their financial life and achieve peace of mind, join them by signing up today.
+Monarch is helping thousands of households navigate their financial life and achieve peace of mind.